dietmarkuehl/P3552-task/lazy.md

 be a need to schedule them again.
 In these cases it would be great if the `continues_on` could be avoided.
 At the moment there is no way to tell whether a sender will complete inline.
-Using a sender query which determines whether sender always completes inline could avoid the rescheduling.
+Using a sender query which determines whether a sender always completes inline could avoid the rescheduling.
 Something like that is implemented for [`unifex`](https://github.com/facebookexperimental/libunifex): senders define a property `blocking` which can have the value `blocking_kind::always_inline`.
-For a standard version it seems a sender query `get_blocking(sender, env)` providing an indication on whether and how the sender copmletes could be reasonable but is probably a different paper.
+For a standard version it seems a sender query `get_blocking(sender, env)` providing an indication on whether and how the sender completes could be reasonable but is probably a different paper.

 In some situations it is desirable to explicitly switch to a different